psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 'Tis melancholy, weak and faint to be at its narrating, (*telling it*).

 43\.
 I kissed my father gently (and) kindly.
-And the same (mark of) aifection I received from him,
+And the same (mark of) affection I received from him,
 I left safety (*bade farewell*) all to the Fiann
 And the tears dropped down by my cheeks.